Let’s take a walk through the world of library music, shall we?

-The music was composed and intended primarily for the exclusive use of radio, cinema and television, the so-called sound commentaries were nothing more than background music, accompaniment or setting, to give colour to narrative environments on tv, cinema, and radio broadcasting, and sometimes also to physical spaces.
+The music was composed and intended primarily for the exclusive use of radio, cinema and television.
+The so-called sound commentaries were intended as being nothing more than background music, accompaniment or setting, to give colour to narrative environments on tv, cinema, and radio broadcasting, and sometimes also to physical spaces.

-Some results of such an organic effort can be heard and freely downloaded in “L’Archivista”, an exclusive libraries mixtape by our friend L.A.
+Some of the results of such an organic effort from European maestros can be heard and freely downloaded in “L’Archivista”, a StrettoBlaster exclusive mixtape by our friend L.A.
 Ponto.

 A truly passionate person for blues and jazz, she has the touch for digging in the crates, focusing precisely on second-hand original pressings of sonorizations, soundtracks and library records.
 Those same records are the ones that make the diggers and the beat-maker/producers worldwide drool.
 With mind-boggling prices, very often.

-These soundtracks (records generally produced in small print runs and to which, after the period of restricted circulation among the experts, no one really gave a penny back in the days), are often at the top of the wish lists of more or less every enthusiastic and expert digger alike all around the world.
+These imaginary soundtracks (the actual records were generally produced in small print runs to which, after the period of restricted circulation among work addicts, no one really gave a penny, back in the days), are often at the top of the wish lists of more or less every enthusiastic and expert digger alike all around the world.
 Mostly thanks to the rediscovery that the generation of the Ninety’s and 2K’s hip-hoppers and producers made of them for sampling purposes.